databricks/dbt-databricks/docs/databricks-copy-into-macro-aws.md

 # Loading data from S3 into Delta using the `databricks_copy_into` macro

-While dbt is primarily a tool for transform data, dbt-databricks provides a handy macro `databricks_copy_into` for loading many different file formats, including Parquet and CSV, into tables in Databricks.
+While dbt is primarily a tool for transforming data, dbt-databricks provides a handy macro `databricks_copy_into` for loading many different file formats, including Parquet and CSV, into tables in Databricks.
 This macro wraps the [COPY INTO](https://docs.databricks.com/sql/language-manual/delta-copy-into.html) SQL command.

-> We strongly recommend using _temporary credentials_ with `COPY INTO`.
-The rest of this guide follows this best practice.
+**We strongly recommend using _temporary credentials_ with `COPY INTO`.** The rest of this guide follows this best practice.

 ## Prerequisites
 - Access to a Databricks workspace